webplatform/docs/guides/css_text_styling_fundamentals/index.md

 Web design has a lot of parallels with print design, but it also has a lot of differences and a lot more limitations.
 In this article we will explore how to style text on the web using CSS.
 The onrunning example will be a short biography page about [http://people.opera.com/cmills/css-text-styling/zappa.html Frank Zappa].

-Note: The earlier article, [http://docs.webplatform.org/wiki/concepts/web_typography typograhy on the web], lays a good foundation for this chapter by explaining a number of typographic concepts.
+Note: The earlier article, [http://docs.webplatform.org/wiki/concepts/web_typography typography on the web], lays a good foundation for this chapter by explaining a number of typographic concepts.
 Make sure you read it before going on to this one.

 == Print to web? ==